Stuck in a Job Bond: How Can I Leave Without Paying and Avoid Being Blacklisted?

 Sharmila Das

-There is somewhere I feel that we are effected by such system called "BOND"/ "EMPLOYMENT CONTRACT".
-This has to be mutually decided that you do not want to pursue the contract.
+Dear Mr. Dharamweb, there is somewhere I feel that we are affected by such a system called "BOND" / "EMPLOYMENT CONTRACT".
+This has to be mutually decided if you do not want to pursue the contract.
 The most benign means to end a contract is to have all parties agree to its termination.
 If you are attempting to get out of a contract, the first step is truly communicating with the concerned.
 Explain why you want to get out of the contract, and ask the other party for permission to void it.
-Its a best way to participate without conflicting.
+It's the best way to participate without conflicting.

 SATISH KUMAR DHANWAL

-5.is there any mention that those shall be returned after completion of Bond ?
+5. Is there any mention that those shall be returned after the completion of the bond?

-6. what are all the steps you have taken so far and what was the end result ?
-Need to specify
+6. What are all the steps you have taken so far, and what was the end result?
+Please specify.

 SATISH KUMAR